 To see a basic overview of WordPress user roles, click the Help tab at the top of the screen.
 Here you’ll see details for how user roles relate to site privileges, so you will be able to decide which level of access to grant to your new user.

-An administrator can perform all tasks on your WordPress site.
+An administrator can perform all tasks on your site.
 It is highly recommended that you do not assign this role to any user unless you have complete trust in them.

 Users with the Editor user role, can add, edit, publish, delete their own posts as well as posts by all other users as well.
 They cannot access website settings, plugins, themes, etc.